ovargas27/sinatra-green_way/README.md

 ### Writing tests

-Now we can write our cucumber test, yes, I said test
+Now we can write our cucumber test… yes, I said test.

 Inside the features directory create a new file called hello.feature.
 In this file write something like: